-It’s not always so easy to decide on whether or not sexual harassment has occurred in the workplace.
-If you’re not sure whether your situation qualifies as sexual harassment or if you have a strong enough case to file a claim in Wisconsin, the experienced attorneys at McDonald & Kloth, LLC, can help.
+It’s not always so easy to make a determination on whether or not sexual harassment has occurred in the workplace.
+If you’re not sure if your situation qualifies as harassment or if you have a strong enough case to file a claim in the Milwaukee area, the experienced attorneys McDonald & Kloth, LLC can help.

 What Is Sexual Harassment?

-According to the U.S. Equal Employment Opportunity Commission (EEOC), sexual harassment is a form of sex discrimination.
-State and federal laws make it unlawful to harass an employee (or applicant for employment) based upon his/her sex.
+According to the U.S. Equal Opportunity Employment Commission (EEOC), it is a form of sex discrimination that violates Title VII of the Civil Rights Act of 1964.
+Title VII applies to employers with 15 or more employees, including state and local governments.
+State and federal law make it unlawful to harass an employee (or applicant for employment) based upon his/her sex.
 Harassment of an employee includes: